lidiomar/RxSwift-study/README.md

 ## Working with relays

 What sets relays apart from their wrapped subjects is that they are guaranteed to never terminate.

+# Filters

+- ignoreElements
+- elementAt
+- filter
+- skip
+- skipWhile
+- skipUntil
+- take